TheRobBrennan/microsoft-parter-network/modules/Enable automatic updates in a web application using Azure Functions and SignalR Service/README.md

 ### Determine the primary endpoint address of the static website

+In the command palette, search for `Azure Storage: Browse static website` and choose your Storage account.
+The site opens in the browser.
+At this point, the app won't run because of CORS requirements of Azure Functions.

+Copy the URL in the browser, which is the endpoint of the static site hosted in your Storage account - [https://mslsigrstoragea814da8c2a.z22.web.core.windows.net](https://mslsigrstoragea814da8c2a.z22.web.core.windows.net) in my time-limited sandbox.
+You use the endpoint value to set up CORS settings for the function app in the next section.

+Keep this browser window open.
+You will return refresh this window once the CORS settings are updated in your function app.

 ### Set up CORS in the function app

 ### Run the deployed application